 With the temperature on the decline, you’ll more than likely be putting those frequent wash & gos on halt until the warmer months.
 Keeping your hair at its healthiest in the winter is a bit of a challenge due to the fact that the hair experiences dramatic changes in temperature and conditions when going in and outside.
 Yes, there is a regimen for healthy winter hair!

 From the dry heat indoors to the blistering cold outside, it is important to keep the hair as moisturized as possible without leaving the hair wet or damp.
 With that being said, women often tend to wash their hair less during the winter months since they aren’t sweating as much but is that a good decision?
 Is washing your hair less during the winter really beneficial to your curls?

 The Dangers of Washing Your Hair Too Much During the Winter

 During the winter months as you fight with winter hair conditions, our hair becomes dry very easily due to the absence of moisture in the air.
 The dry heat from indoors robs our hair of moisture, as well as the cold weather outdoors so it’s pretty much a lose-lose situation.

-Check out my new book Natural Hair For Beginners
+Check out my popular book Natural Hair For Beginners